CreaturePhil/old-creaturephil.github.io/README.md

 CreaturePhil's Website
 ======================
-This is just my personal website.
-Also can be called my portfolio site.
+This is just my personal/portfolio website.